extenda/actions/setup-msbuild/README.md

-# setup-MSBuild
+# setup-msbuild

-This action sets up MSBuild.exe as a CLI tool for use in actions by:
+This action sets up `MSBuild.exe` as a CLI tool for use in actions by:

-- optionally downloading and caching a version of VSWhere.exe to help find the latest MSBuild on the machine
+  * Optionally downloading and caching a version of `VSWhere.exe` to help find the latest `MSBuild.exe` on the machine
-- Adds the location of the MSBuild to the PATH
+  * Adds the location of the `MSBuild.exe` to the `PATH`

 # Usage